atlas-bi/website/src/docs/bi_library/etl/install.md

 ## System Tables

-It is possible that not all tables that Atlas uses are enabled.
+It is possible that not all tables that Atlas uses are exported to your Clarity database.
 You may need to enable additional tables.